 A person who commits an armed or violent burglary faces up to life in prison.

-Home invasion burglary (entry of an occupied or unoccupied dwelling) constitutes a second-degree felony.
+Burglary of an occupied or unoccupied dwelling constitutes a second-degree felony.
 A person who cuts or damages phone or power lines to facilitate a home invasion commits a third-degree felony.

 A second-degree felony is punishable by up to 15 years in prison and a $10,000 fine.
 The penalty increases to a maximum of 30 years in prison for a first-degree felony.
 Third-degree felonies are punishable by up to five years in prison and a fine of up to $5,000.

 Burglary of unoccupied buildings and vehicles are felonies in the third degree.
-However, if a defendant commits the offense during a declared state of emergency and the emergency conditions facilitated the crime, the crime is a second-degree felony.
-It’s also a crime to possess a tool intending to use it to commit a burglary or trespass.
+It's also a crime to possess a tool intending to use it to commit a burglary or trespass.

 A second-degree felony is punishable by up to 15 years in prison and a $10,000 fine.
 Third-degree felonies are punishable by up to five years in prison and a fine of up to $5,000.